Rigshospitalet-KFNM/DicomNode/docs/source/documentation/gpu_programming.rst

       meaning that there could be version conflicts between the dicomnode's dependency and the projects dependency.

     * It's not compiled, which will produce slower code.
+Well I know that they have compilation, but I doubt it can reach the same level of speed as nvcc and gcc / g++

     * It's at a very high level of abstraction, which will cost performance.
       Now this is sorta something I am pulling out of my ass as I do not know how